-- Talk about his feelings, your feelings, and others' feelings - Help her see how her actions affect other people and help her resolve conflicts ("How did Daniel feel when you took his toy?
-What can you do to make him feel better?") - Be a role model for how to interact with others (try taking turns playing with a toy) - Play games to practice controlling impulses (try "freeze dancing" dance until the music stops and then "freeze" until it starts again) - Stay calm, even if she is not; keep her close to make sure she doesn't hurt herself or others when she is upset; when she is calm, talk about why she felt that way - Give children lots of support, encouragement and love every day - Read books and talk about how the characters feel and why - Show and talk about ways that are OK to express emotions (like dancing, hitting a pillow, squeezing play dough, talking to an adult) - Stick with daily routines keep bedtime the same every night, do the same order of things before bedtime (pajamas, brush teeth, read a book) - · Tell her rules in words she can understand and tell her why the rule is important - If he needs help, show him and then let him try it himself - Play "follow the leader" to help children learn to follow directions
+- Talk about their feelings, your feelings, and others' feelings - Help them see how their actions affect other people and help them resolve conflicts ("How did Daniel feel when you took his toy?
+What can you do to make him feel better?") - Be a role model for how to interact with others (try taking turns playing with a toy) - Play games to practice controlling impulses (try "freeze dancing" dance until the music stops and then "freeze" until it starts again) - Stay calm, even if your child is not; keep them close to make sure they don't hurt themselves or others when they are upset; when they are calm, talk about why they felt that way - Give children lots of support, encouragement and love every day - Read books and talk about how the characters feel and why - Show and talk about ways that are OK to express emotions (like dancing, hitting a pillow, squeezing play dough, talking to an adult) - Stick with daily routines keep bedtime the same every night, do the same order of things before bedtime (pajamas, brush teeth, read a book) - Tell them rules in words they can understand and tell them why the rule is important - If they need help, show them and then let them try it themselves - Play "follow the leader" to help children learn to follow directions